ESPEC Quality is more than a word

 Commissioned testing services using 100% renewable energy

 By April 2021, we had switched over to renewable energy sources for the electricity used at all five of our laboratories in Japan (Utsunomiya, Toyota, Kariya, Kobe, and the Battery Safety Testing Center).
-Providing Japan’s first laboratory testing services powered by 100% green electricity allows us to help customers reduce their CO2 emissions under SCOPE 3 Category 1 (purchased products and services).
+Providing Japan’s first laboratory testing services powered by 100% renewable energy sources allows us to help customers reduce their CO2 emissions under SCOPE 3 Category 1 (purchased products and services).
 Reports for tests conducted at our testing laboratory bear the Green Power mark, indicating that the test was performed with no CO2 emissions.
 This mark is equivalent to the environmental label (ISO/JISQ14021) for self-declared environmental claims “Type II” established by the International Organization for Standardization (ISO).

 Green Power mark